czanoli/ETH-Computational-Intelligence-Lab-2024/README.md

 ## 4. Project Results
-The table below presents the test accuracies achieved by the selected baselines and the novel solution, evaluated on 50% of the public test data.
+The table below presents the test accuracies achieved by the selected baselines and the novel solution, evaluated on 50% of the kaggle test data.

 - Word Embeddings with Classifiers: